Efficient parallel coordinate descent algorithm for convex optimization problems with separable constraints: application to distributed MPC: Application of Algorithm PCDM to distributed suboptimal MPC

 In this section we discuss some technical aspects for the distributed implementation of the MPC scheme derived above when using Algorithm PCDM to solve the control problem \eqref{mod5}.
 Usually, in the linear MPC framework, the local stage and final cost are taken of the following quadratic form:

 where the matrices $Q^i, P^i \in \rset^{n_{i} \times n_{i}}$ are positive semidefinite, whilst matrices $R_i \in \rset^{m_{i} \times m_{i}} $ are positive definite.
 We also assume that the local constraints sets $U^i$ are polyhedral.
 In this particular case, the objective function in \eqref{mod5}, after eliminating the dynamics, is quadratically strongly convex, having the form \cite{RawMay:09}: where $\bo{Q}$ is positive definite due to the assumption that all $R^i$ are positive definite.
 Usually, for the dynamics \eqref{mod3} the corresponding matrices $\bo{Q}$ and $\bo{W}$ obtained after eliminating the states are dense and despite the fact that Algorithm PCDM can perform parallel computations (i.e. each subsystem needs to solve small local problems) we need all to all communication between subsystems.
 However, for the dynamics \eqref{simp1} the corresponding matrices $\bo{Q}$ and $\bo{W}$ are sparse and in this case in our Algorithm PCDM we can perform distributed computations (i.e. the subsystems solve small local problems in parallel and they need to communicate only with their neighborhood subsystems as detailed below).
 Indeed, if the dynamics of the system are given by \eqref{simp1}, then and thus the matrices $\bo{Q}$ and $\bo{W}$ have a sparse structure (see also \cite{CamSch:11}).
 Let us define the \textit{neighborhood subsystems} of a certain subsystem $i$ as $ \hat {\mathcal N}^i = {\mathcal N}^i \cup \{l: \; l \in {\mathcal N}^j, j \in \bar {\mathcal N}^i\}$, where $\bar {\mathcal N}^i = \{ j: \; i \in {\mathcal N}^j \}$, then the matrix $\bo{Q}$ has all the $(i,j)$ block matrices $\bo{Q}^{ij} = 0$ for all $j \notin \hat {\mathcal N}^i$ and the matrix $\bo{W}$ has all the block matrices $\bo{W}^{ij} = 0$ for all $j \notin \bar {\mathcal N}^i$, for any given subsystem $i$.
-Thus, the $i$th block components of $\nabla f$ can be computed using only local information:
+As a result, we can express the objective function of problem \eqref{prob_princ} as a sum of local functions with sparse structure: